SirKarib/Fine-grained-Clustering/README.md

-# Clustering of articles of Saratov State University
+# Clustering of articles of State Technical University of Saratov

 ### Features